Dahi vada step-by-step recipe with photos.

 To thaw them, boil water in a saucepan and turn off the flame.
-Place the frozen vada in it and cover.
-Let it sit for 15 minutes, then put them in they yogurt mixture.
+Place the frozen vada in it and cover it.
+Let it sit for 15 minutes, then put them in the yogurt mixture.

 If you want to enjoy the vadas without yogurt, reheat them in an air fryer or oven.
 Serve them with a dip or sauce of your choice.

 Juicy vadas soaked up in spicy yogurt is absolutely comforting.
 Even though it is deep-fried, it is a perfect snack/side dish during summer.
 Here goes my recipe...
 Do try it, it is absolutely delicious!

 2. Drop some batter in water to check if it is ready

 3. Add the rest of the ingredients to the batter and mix well